stencila/stencila/README.md

 ##About

-[Stencila](http://stenci.la) is a platform for doing stuff with data.
+[Stencila](http://stenci.la) is a platform for doing stuff with data and this is an open source software library for the platform.
 We're too busy coding to write much more about it than that.
-But hopefully, as we develop component tools for the platform, what we mean by "doing stuff" should become clear.
+But hopefully, as the library matures, what we mean by "doing stuff" should become clear.

+##Versioning

+It is still early days so the API will change frequently.
+We are using [sematic version numbers](http://semver.org/) so versions like "0.y.z" indicate that the library is still in intitial develpment phase.
+Don't rely on API stability until the release of version 1.0.0.

 ##Installation